beansoft/rnc_doc/rnc_doc/topics/rnc/getting_started.md

   Have the [`adb`](https://developer.android.com/studio/command-line/adb) utility available in your `PATH` if you're developing Android applications;

   To start an emulator in WebStorm / IDEA throught RN Console, launch Android Studio and choose menu `Tools > AVD Manager` to create at lease one Android virtual device.
 This is a one-time task to do, after that you can close the Android Studio.

   > On Mac or Linux platform:
   >
-  > If can't find adb, try this shell command:
+  > If you can't find adb, try this shell command:
   > `sudo ln -s ~/Android/Sdk/platform-tools/adb /usr/bin/adb`
-  > If can't find avd list, try this shell command(please ensure your emulator path):
+  > If you can't find avd list, try this shell command(please ensure your emulator path):
   > `sudo ln -s ~/Library/Android/sdk/emulator/emulator /usr/bin/emulator`
   > More info please ref this issue:
   > https://github.com/beansoft/react-native-console/issues/17